scantist-ossops-m2/ceph-ci/doc/mgr/telemetry.rst

-  crash     ON         ON         Share metadata about Ceph daemon crashes (version, stack straces, etc) device    ON         ON         Share device health metrics (e.g., SMART data, minus potentially identifying info like serial numbers) ident     OFF        OFF        Share a user-provided description and/or contact email for the cluster perf      ON         OFF        Share perf counter metrics summed across the whole cluster
+  crash     ON         ON         Share metadata about Ceph daemon crashes (version, stack straces, etc) device    ON         ON         Share device health metrics (e.g., SMART data, minus potentially identifying info like serial numbers) ident     OFF        OFF        Share a user-provided description and/or contact email for the cluster perf      ON         OFF        Share various performance metrics of a cluster

 Enabling Telemetry